PratapSingh13/AWS-Tutorial/VPC/vpc-endpoint-lab.md

-# Let's learn how to create VPC Peering
+# Let's learn how to create VPC Endpoint

 **Step-1.0** Search for VPC in search box